firesharkstudios/butterfly-server/docs/Butterfly.Core.Auth/AuthManager.md

 Provides an API to register and login users, handle forgot password and reset password requests, and validate auth tokens.

-Provides an API to register and login users, handle forgot password and reset password requests, and validate auth tokens.

-Provides an API to register and login users, handle forgot password and reset password requests, and validate auth tokens.

 ```csharp
 public class AuthManager
 ```